Transloadit

 HAProxy wants to log

-For performance & maintenance reasons HAProxy doesn't log directly to files.
-Instead it wants to log against a syslog server.
-This is a separate Linux daemon that most servers are equiped with already, but HAProxy requires it to listen on UDP port 514, and usually that's not enabled.
+For performance and maintenance reasons, HAProxy doesn't log directly to files.
+Instead, it wants to log to a syslog server.
+This is a separate Linux daemon with which most servers are already equipped.
+HAProxy, however, requires it to listen on UDP port 514 and that is usually not enabled.

 If we look at the top of your current /etc/haproxy/haproxy.cfg file, we may find something like: